 The roof also features technology that allows for different colors and patterns to be displayed on its surface.
 Along John Street -- the stadium's west side -- the maximum height is less than 120 feet.

-The Bailey, the club's designated supporters section, is situated in the north end of the stadium and nearly doubles the 1,700-seat capacity at Nippert Stadium, where the club has been playing.
+The Bailey, the club's designated supporters section, is situated in the north end of the stadium and nearly doubles the 1,700-seat capacity of the supports section at Nippert Stadium, where the club has been playing.
 Premium seating also is more than double that at Nippert, and would feature suites and club space.